A Narrative Account

 I was invited to Oehme Graphics in August, 2011 to work for two weeks in Steamboat Springs, Colorado with Master Printer Sue Oehme and her team.
 I completed 2 Editions of Etchings and 58 monotypes which will be part of her group of artists’ works showing in Museums and Fairs cross the US.
 I was picked up by John Davis Gallery in Hudson, NY and have had two one- person exhibits there in 2010 and 2012 .
 R.C.
 Morgan and Jason Stopa both wrote wonderful reviews for the Brooklyn Rail and the shows were successful especially in the response of my peers and sales.

-2013-2014 was remarkably busy with a 2 person show at Fred Giampietro Gallery in New Haven, CT with a group show coming up in June of 2014, a group show curated by Jason Stopa at Brian Morris Gallery on the LES, NY, the project room at Honey Ramka Gallery and a group show at Elgin Gallery in Brookklyn, NY, a group show at Louise RossGallery in Chelsea, NY, a seminal show Outside/ In at Life on Mars Gallery where I am now a “Featured Artist” and had a 3 person show in May 2014 and a one person show in October of 2014, work went to George Lawson Gallery in SF for the “Brooklyn Bridge” show in June 2014 and in November 2014 a project room show at Gerald Peters Gallery in Sante Fe and there were continued opportunities to show my work and participate in panels, talks and presentations on art.
+2013-2014 was remarkably busy with a 2 person show at Fred Giampietro Gallery in New Haven, CT with a group show coming up in June of 2014, a group show curated by Jason Stopa at Brian Morris Gallery on the LES, NY, the project room at Honey Ramka Gallery and a group show at Elgin Gallery in Brookklyn, NY, a group show at Louise RossGallery in Chelsea, NY, a seminal show Outside/ In at Life on Mars Gallery where I was a “Featured Artist” and had a 3 person show in May 2014 and a one person show in October of 2014, work went to George Lawson Gallery in SF for the “Brooklyn Bridge” show in June 2014 and in November 2014 a project room show at Gerald Peters Gallery in Sante Fe and there were continued opportunities to show my work and participate in panels, talks and presentations on art.

 We moved from NYC to Montauk in 2017 and then to Upstate Hudson, NY in 2019.
 It has been an exciting time these past few years as I allow myself to explore the full range of my artistic history.
 As a mature artist I find I have this large vocabulary to draw from and the skills needed to restate my imagery in exciting new ways as new forms with old ties emerge.
 I’m excited by how well young artists respond to my work and their desire to reinvigorate painting as a vital means of expression.
 I look forward to what tomorrow holds for me.